MatthewDaws/Doing-Data-Science-Python/Chapter2/README.md

 Probably I'll come back to this as I learn more.
 For now, we have some IPython notebooks:

-- NYT raw Python: Load the NYT data set and produce some plots, using just basic Python, numpy and matplotlib

 ## TODO ##

-- Pandas version of NYT
 - RealDirect case study